Reading and Checking Motherboard ID

 should appear afterlsusb

-. - If it is RS232, it needs to be paired with UTOR or G2T.
-G2T does not require searching for firmware, while UTOR should appear
+. - If it is an RS232 firmware, UTOR or G2T must be used in conjunction.
+G2T does not require firmware searching, while UTOR should appear as

 1a86:7523